Airbnb Phone Screen Interview: What Gets Tested and How to Pass It

 Where Candidates Get Cut

 Silent debugging.
 Your code isn't working.
 You stare at it for two minutes.
 This is the wrong move.
 Narrate: "I think the issue is in the boundary condition here, let me trace through with a small example."
 The interviewer is watching how you respond to failure, not just whether you fix it.
-Gayle McDowell's research is consistent on this: candidates who narrate the debugging process are scored higher than candidates who fix silently, even when both fix the bug.
+Gayle McDowell, author of Cracking the Coding Interview, puts it directly: "Interviewers expect to see bugs, so don't be shy about fixing them.
+What they're looking for is how you fix the bugs."
 A quiet person staring at a screen is unreadable.
 A person thinking out loud is demonstrating exactly the skill the rubric measures.

 Ignoring time complexity.
 Airbnb interviewers will ask if you don't volunteer it.
 Candidates who state complexity naturally, after the solution is working, signal that they treat performance as a first-class concern.
 Candidates who need to be prompted signal the opposite.

 Generic mission answers.
 "I love traveling" lands flat on the recruiter call.
 Every candidate loves traveling.
 That's not a reason to hire you.
-The economic empowerment angle for hosts is a sharper, more credible answer that also tells the recruiter you read something besides the homepage.
+A sharper answer ties Airbnb's belonging mission to a specific engineering problem you find compelling: trust and safety at scale, hosts as a two-sided marketplace, search ranking under sparse signals.
+Anything that proves you read past the homepage.

 How to Prepare for the Airbnb Phone Screen Interview